 Categories: Brickwall Ancestors, Cole-Marriner Line, Everyday People, This Is My Life

-Tags: 52Ancestors, ancestry, biography, childhood, family history, family photos, family tree, genealogy, growing up, my life, writing challenge
+Tags: 52Ancestors, ancestry, biography, childhood, family history, family photos, family tree, genealogy, growing up, my life, writing challenge, writing prompt

 I hate to admit it, but in my teenage and young adult years, I was an expert at pushing my mother’s buttons.
 (If I haven’t said it lately, so sorry about that, Mom.)